If your dog starts having urinary accidents in the house, what is the first reason that comes to your mind?

 Urinary incontinence, even though it can also be associated with a urinary tract infection, is often another issue altogether.

-True urinary incontinence is caused by a dog’s inability to prevent their bladder from leaking.
+Genuine urinary incontinence is caused by dogs’ inability to prevent their bladder from leaking.
 This is most commonly caused by poor control of the sphincter leading out of the bladder.

 Obesity is a common risk factor.
-Spayed female dogs can develop urinary incontinence as a result of low estrogen levels, which leads to weakening of the sphincter muscle.
+In addition, spayed female dogs can develop urinary incontinence due to low estrogen levels, which weakens the sphincter muscle.

-Other causes include congenital abnormalities, neurological issues, and spinal cord injuries or degeneration.
+Other causes include congenital abnormalities, neurological issues, spinal cord injuries, or degeneration.